Hank Zipzer's Christmas Catastrophe: Production

 The film is written by Joe Williams and Debbie Isitt, and directed by Matt Bloom.
 It is produced by Kindle Entertainment in association with Walker Productions and DHX Media with support from Screen Yorkshire's Yorkshire Content Fund.

 Production on Hank Zipzer's Christmas Catastrophe began on 26 July 2016 and ended on 18 August 2016.
 The film was commissioned by Cheryl Taylor, Controller of CBBC.
 The executive producers for the film are BBC's Amy Buscombe and Anne Brogan, the writers are Joe Williams and Debbie Isitt, who had written the three films of the Nativity series, and the director is Matt Bloom.

 Release

 The film aired on CBBC on 12 December 2016.
 HBO Max began streaming Hank Zipzer's Christmas Catastrophe on December 2, 2022.

 Awards and nominations

-The film was nominated for an International Emmy Kids award under the category of TV Movie/Mini-Series and a BAFTA children’s award in 2017.
-The film then won the aforementioned International Emmy Kids award in the award’s ceremony the next year.
+The film was nominated for an International Emmy Kids award under the category of TV Movie/Mini-Series and a BAFTA children's award in 2017.
+The film then won the aforementioned International Emmy Kids award in the awards ceremony the next year.
 The film was also nominated for numerous other awards.